 Having your own home lab is one of the best tools you can have to progress your knowledge and career in IT.
 But, having lots of VMs and hardware can equal a decent load on your home internet connection.
 This gets even worse when you start using replication and archiving technologies.
 So how can you stop your home lab from saturating your internet connection, interrupting the family movie night (yes this happened to me), and the plethora of streaming services used in a modern household?

 You might first look at your router for the answer.
-If you can apply network throttling on your router then you are good to go, but like many households your router is probably lacking this sort of functionality.
+If you can apply network throttling on your router then you are good to go, but like many households, your router is probably lacking this sort of functionality.
 This doesn’t just apply to home labs.
-What if you implement a technology at work that uses the WAN for replication and archiving but doesn’t have built-in throttling?
+What if you implement a technology at work that uses the WAN for archiving to AWS/Azure, but doesn’t have built-in throttling?
 What if you can’t apply throttling at the physical network layer due to response times on requests, change control, lack of functionality, security restrictions or even political reasons?
-This is a use case I’ve come across a couple of times already at Rubrik and my solution is just as applicable to WAN traffic leaving a Rubrik cluster as it is your home lab.

 So, what is the solution?
 Simple, create a dual NIC VM, install an open source firewall then apply traffic shaping to your lab/replication/archiving traffic using the VM as their new default gateway.
 I use FreeBSD based OpnSense in my environment, which you can download for free from: